Venafi/ecosystem-docs/docs/tools/vcert/overview-vcert.md

 - [Java](https://github.com/Venafi/vcert-java)
 - [Ruby](https://github.com/Venafi/vcert-ruby)

-Since vCert enables interoperability between both Venafi {{ tlspd }} and {{ tlspc }}, we ask that you test and document for each target.
+Since VCert enables interoperability between both Venafi {{ tlspd }} and {{ tlspc }}, we ask that you test and document for each target.